Shoppers on the go: Winning strategies in mobile commerce

-A new Booz & Company study highlights the growing importance of mobile commerce as a way both to understand real-time consumer behavior data and to use in-the-moment analysis to capture market share and influence consumer purchases in real time.
+A new Strategy& study highlights the growing importance of mobile commerce as a way both to understand real-time consumer behavior data and to use in-the-moment analysis to capture market share and influence consumer purchases in real time.

-Joe Sims and Henning Hagen also contributed to this Perspective.
+Joe Sims and Henning Hagen also contributed to this report.

-A new Booz & Company study highlights the growing importance of mobile commerce as a way both to understand realtime consumer behavior data and to utilize in-the-moment analysis to capture market share and influence consumer purchases in real time.
+A new Strategy& study highlights the growing importance of mobile commerce as a way both to understand real-time consumer behavior data and to utilize in-the-moment analysis to capture market share and influence consumer purchases in real time.
 The highest-value consumers are looking for a coherent multi-channel shopping experience that encompasses online, mobile, social, and in-store components.
-Successful retailers are taking real advantage of these customer preferences to create engaging experiences on mobile devices that, in turn, drive customer interaction and high levels of loyalty—all the while collecting massive amounts of data.
-But data is not the end—it will quickly become table stakes as creative retailers and e-tailers continue to harness these rapidly evolving technologies into a new form of realtime marketing and greater influence on shopping behavior.
+Successful retailers are taking real advantage of these customer preferences to create engaging experiences on mobile devices that, in turn, drive customer interaction and high levels of loyalty — all the while collecting massive amounts of data.
+But data is not the end — it will quickly become table stakes as creative retailers and e-tailers continue to harness these rapidly evolving technologies into a new form of real-time marketing and greater influence on shopping behavior.

 Mobile commerce blurs the distinction between websites and physical stores.